If you are from a UK asylum community and looking for taught postgraduate master’s financial study support, you may be eligible for this scholarship.

 - stand-alone MRes (includes programmes with a combined Pre-sessional English course)

 Please note that these conditions can only be met for courses completed in a maximum duration of two years for full-time programmes or four years for part-time programmes.
 Part-time programmes must be studied at a minimum of 50% intensity (for example, a programme which would take one year if studied full-time can take up to two years if studied part-time).
+Distance Learning programmes are also not eligible for this scheme.

 How to apply